jdachtera/simple-solid-icons/README.md

 // Import an icon directly from its file for maximum tree-shaking: import { TablerHeart } from 'simple-solid-icons/tabler/TablerHeart'

+// Or import from a set/variant:
+import { FaSolidWindowRestore } from 'simple-solid-icons/fontawesome/solid'
+import { FaBrandsGithub } from 'simple-solid-icons/fontawesome/brands'
+import { AntdOutlineAccountBook } from 'simple-solid-icons/antdesign/outline'
-// Or import from a set (recommended for most users): import { TablerHeart } from 'simple-solid-icons/tabler' import { HeroHome } from 'simple-solid-icons/heroicons'
+import { EvaFillActivity } from 'simple-solid-icons/eva/fill'
+import { HeroHome } from 'simple-solid-icons/heroicons'
 import { LucideSettings } from 'simple-solid-icons/lucide'